 To personalize your site, follow the pyramid structure

 - Capture user data: Track and monitor every user step that a user takes on your site.
-The last pages browsed, products searched, last visit time or products bought.
+The last pages are browsed, products searched, last visit time, or products bought.
 Capture these data points and give your shoppers the experience in return for these data points.